nialloulton/AutoMMM/README.md

 # Contributing to AutoMedia.ai

-Thank you for considering contributing to AutoMMM.ai, We appreciate your interest in making this library better for everyone.
+As an experimental library, contributions and improvements are thoroughly encouraged.
+We appreciate your interest in making this library better for everyone.
 Before you start working on your contribution, please familiarize yourself with the following guidelines and processes.

 ## Table of Contents